ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/java.md

 ## Which version of Java should I use for Arm Linux systems?

 For performance and security, it’s important to ensure that your version of Java is at least 11.0.12.
 Earlier versions lack significant performance improvements.
-Java performance has steadily increased over time and newer versions will provide better performance.
+Java performance has steadily increased over time and newer versions provide improved performance.

 ## Which flags are available for tuning the JVM?

-The Java virtual machine (JVM) includes a number of flags which are available to tune performance and aid in debugging.
-Some of the flags are general purpose and some are Arm architecture specific.
+The Java Virtual Machine (JVM) includes a number of flags which are available to tune performance and aid in debugging.
+Some of the flags are general-purpose and some are Arm architecture-specific.

-To print the final values of the flags after the JVM has been initialized run:
+To print the final values of the flags after the JVM has been initialized, run:

 ```console
 java -XX:+PrintFlagsFinal -version